guettli/check-conditions/README.md

 The [API convention of Kubernetes about Status and Conditions](https://github.com/kubernetes/community/blob/master/contributors/devel/sig-architecture/api-conventions.md#typical-status-properties) are more general.
 Here "True" can mean "healthy" (for example "DiskPressure").

+# TODO

+sort output.
+It is confusing if the second output has a different order than the first output.

 # Ideas

 List all resource of namespace "foo". `kubectl get all -n foo` does not show CRDs.